- our prospective, current and former members of personnel and employees acting directly or indirectly (e.g. through management companies);

 In relation to GBL’s website’s visitors and any third parties following our company such as analysts and individuals having signed up for our newsletters, we process personal data to:

-- periodically send newsletter and promotional emails about our portfolio, and information which you or your company may find interesting, using the email address which you have provided (if you choose to do so);
+- periodically send newsletter about our portfolio, and information which you or your company may find interesting, using the email address which you have provided (if you choose to do so);

 - analyse the performance of email campaigns and improve the email delivery services to better communicate with our subscribers;